 FOI may require anything you write in an official capacity to be potentially made public.
-This might mean you need to consider how long content is stored for and the ease in which it can be recovered.
-Cloud services very often are not designed for the long-term storage of content, particularly transient communications with high volume like email.
+This might mean you need to consider how long content is stored for and the ease of which it can be recovered from a cloud archive.

+Cloud services very often are not designed for the long term storage of content, particularly transient communications with high volume like email.
 Schools should consider how to secure and back-up to a local system what could be sensitive or important data.